Compassionate Behavioral Health Care

 - Aftercare planning

-The Behavioral Health Outpatient Clinic at Bergen Regional Medical Center also offers Suboxone Therapy for our addiction patients.
+The Behavioral Health Outpatient Clinic at Bergen New Bridge Medical Center also offers Suboxone Therapy for our addiction patients.
 The treatment is held in a group setting and patients who participate must follow up monthly with a psychiatrist, attend two groups a month, and will be subject to urinalysis testing before receiving a prescription.

 - Bipolar Disorder